samhaile7/ElectronicMedicalRecordApp-Backend/README.md

-# Patient-EHR-with-Labs-and-Mobility-Status
+# Electronic Medical Record App

-HIPAA disclosure: ALL patient identifiers used in this app are fictional.
+##HIPAA disclosure: ALL patient identifiers used in this app are fictional.
 App is used for technical demonstration purposes only and is not to be used as medical or therapeutic data and/or advice.

+Inspired by desired functionality of hospital EMR software while rehabilitating patients in the ICU as an occupational therapist.

+###App Features

+- Calculates and displays if a hospital patient taking thrombolytics/blood thinners is safe to mobilize by healthcare professionals based on blood lab values.

+- Allows healthcare providers to have a patient dashboard where they are served vital information about their patient list/caseload at a glance.

+- Allows healthcare providers to retrieve, remove, update, delete patient and lab data.